rolling-scopes-school/tasks/stage0.5 Bootcamp/tasks/podcast-player/README.md

 Build a simplified web version of a podcast player that covers these user stories:

-1. The user can see a list of recently published or recommended podcasts.
+1. The user can see a list of recommended podcasts.
 2. The user can search podcasts via text search.
+If you use the Listen Notes test API, search results may not correspond to the entered query because the API returns predefined test data.
-3. The user can open a podcast from the list and see a details page with its recent episodes.
+3. The user can open a podcast from the list and see a details page with its available episodes.
 4. The user can select an episode and start listening to it.
 5. The user can seek forward and back through the episode timeline.
 6. The user can keep navigating the app (search podcasts, browse episodes) while an episode is playing in the player.